 “Many of us have been fighting to keep fracking out of Lancashire for nearly four years now and the recent support of Lancashire County Council was very welcome; with this announcement today though at the overturning of the decision on Halite, we are of course deeply concerned about what will happen next in this campaign as well.

 See what I mean?
+They’ve tagged on their anti-fracking campaign to the Halite fight.
 I know Tina by sight having seen her on TV and in the papers several times but I don’t recall seeing her at the Stop Canatxx meetings either.
 All of a sudden the Canatxx/Halite cause has become the No Fracking cause.
 At least in the anti-fracking eyes.

 Friends of the Earth energy campaigner Tony Bosworth said: ‘This decision raises big questions about the Government’s commitment to local democracy because this facility was turned down several times before Westminster stepped in to make it happen.

 Then maybe Friends of the Earth ought to hand back the millions in taxpayer money, whether taxpayers agreed with it or not, that has been handed to FoE by various governments over the years.
 It’s obviously a matter of principal after all.
 But I guess, like Barbara, your perception of democracy only goes so far, eh, Tony?